Lazerbeak12345/bad-mitten-browser/README.md

 ## Details about GUI

-Right now, the GUI (not the rendering engine) is basically done untill they make changes to improove what tabs can do (and what the top bar can do).
+Right now, the GUI (not the rendering engine) is basically done until they make changes to improove what tabs can do (and what the top bar can do).
 I would like the tabs to have these changes:

 - They need to try to be as wide as possible, but once they are too small, hide like it does already.
 - They need (x) buttons to close them.
+- If there is only one tab, don't show it.

 I would like the titlebar to have these changes: